DAT

 DAT tech specs

-DAT (short for Digital Audio Tape) was a format invented by Sony.
+DAT (short for Digital Audio Tape) was an audio and data format invented by Sony.

 Just as CDs had replaced vinyl records as a random-access format for prerecorded music, Sony made DAT to replace cassette tapes as a sequential format you could record to.